kde-intro/jmeter-json-schema-assertion/README.md

 # JSON Schema Assertion component for Apache JMeter

-This component allows the user to validate a response against a JSON Schema.
+This component allows the user to validate a response against an JSON Schema.

 ![Screenshot for Control-Panel of JSON Schema Assertion](/JSONSchemaAssertion.png)